aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/loading-saving-converting-and-managing/converting-worksheet-to-different-image-formats/_index.md

 Aspose.Cells for .NET has been able to convert worksheets to SVG image since version 7.1.0.
 The following code snippet shows how to convert a worksheet in an Excel file to an SVG image file.

-{{< gist "aspose-com-gists" "922f990b02cf4e04a328bd6f37029af8" "Examples-CSharp-Articles-ConvertingWorksheetToImage-ConvertWorksheetToSVG-1.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ConvertingWorksheetToImage-ConvertWorksheetToSVG-1.cs" >}}